Understanding Cyberattacks: Examples and Protection Strategies for Businesses

 Theft of industrial property and extortion of confidential data impact the company financially and also damage its reputation.
 It could also potentially result in penalties due to a violation of the General Data Protection Regulation (GDPR).

 CEO fraud and other email misuse such as Business Email Compromises (BEC) result in heavy financial losses.
+Computer system infiltrations and other access breaches slow down or completely stop ongoing operations.

 Cyber crisis management can be costly, especially due to the recovery of extorted or corrupted data.

+All these consequences can lead to a financial devaluation of the company.
 What’s more, insurance companies sometimes take advantage of the attack to increase their rates.

-Transform how you model, measure, and manage cyber risk with one of our CRQ Solutions.
+Transform how you model, measure, and manage cyber risk with one of our CRQ Solutions

 Don't wait for the inevitable cyber incident.
 Build a resilient, risk-based cybersecurity program with Cyber Risk Quantification.